- Cancer is relatively rare in teenage and young adults (TYAs), accounting for less than 1% of cancers at all ages.

 - Survival for teenage and young adult (TYA) cancer is improving.

-- More than 80% of TYAs diagnosed with cancer in the UK survive for at least five years.
+- More than 80% of TYAs diagnosed with cancer in the UK survive for at least five years from their cancer.

 - Nearly all TYAs diagnosed with thyroid carcinoma are cured.

 - Survival is significantly lower in TYAs than in children for several cancer types.
 Factors relating to diagnosis, different treatment protocols and low levels of participation in clinical trials may explain some of the differences.

 - A teenager or young adult’s risk of developing cancer depends on factors including age, genetics and other risk factors (including some potentially avoidable lifestyle factors).

 - Lifestyle risk factors probably have less impact on teenage and young adult cancer risk than adult cancer risk, because this age group has had less time exposed to these factors.
 Overall, evidence on teenage and young adult cancer risk factors is limited, mainly because of the relative rarity and diversity of this group of cancers.